domgan/yt-simple-dl/README.md

 # yt-simple-dl

-You can download mp4 (or convert to mp3) a Youtube video or a whole playlist.
+You can download mp4 (and convert to mp3) of a Youtube video.

 Installation: `go mod tidy`